Sayan3sarkar/Recipe-Book/README.md

 ## Backend

-The backend and Database used for this projetc is [Firebase](https://firebase.google.com/)
+The backend and Database used for this project is [Firebase](https://firebase.google.com/)

 ## Hosting